owainow/cardiff-serverless-days-workshop/README.md

 ;
 ```

 We now need to update our front end.
-To do this we will go into our Client folder, open SRC and then components.
-We will make the following change to the ToDoList.vue file (All of these include the lines above for positional reference):
+To do this we will go to `client/src/components/ToDoList.vue`.
+Note the changes include the lines above in the source files for positional reference.

 First we will need to add our new inprogress feature to our class: